enothen/ansible-image-builder/README.md

 $ pip install --upgrade pip python-openstackclient
 ```

+## Image types
+Insights image builder supports different types of images, which can be classified in two groups: the ones you can download, and the ones you can push to public cloud providers.
+You can use `ansible-image-builder` to build all of the image types supported by Insights Image Builder.

+### Downloadable images
+This type of images are copied to an AWS S3 bucket after the build completes successfully, so that they can be downloaded to be used in private clouds, virtualization environments, etc.
+- edge-commit
+- edge-installer
+- guest-image
+- rhel-edge-commit
+- rhel-edge-installer
+The actual file format depends on the image type.
+For example, the `guest-image` type will create a `.qcow2` file, and the `vsphere` type will create a `.vmdk` file.
+The list of all extensions matching the image types are defined [here](https://github.com/enothen/ansible-image-builder/blob/main/roles/image_builder/vars/main.yaml#L7-L17).

+### Pushable images
+This type of images are build for a public cloud provider, and pushed to a specified environment after the build completes successfully, which means the image definition may require parameters such as tenant, subscription, resource group, etc. See [examples/main.yaml](examples/main.yaml) for more details.
+- ami
+- aws
+- azure
+- gcp
+- oci
+- vhd

 ## Creating image definitions
 Create image definitions in yaml, where the `images` variable contains an array of images to manage.
 Each of the entries is a dictionary with the following format: